 Good Agricultural Practices and Good Handling Practices

-Good agricultural practices (GAPs) and good handling practices (GHPs) are voluntary programs that you may wish to consider for your operation.
+Good Agricultural Practices (GAP) and Good Handling Practices (GHP) are voluntary programs that you may wish to consider for your operation.
 The idea behind these programs is to ensure a safer food system by reducing the chances for foodborne illnesses resulting from contaminated products reaching consumers.
-Also, several major food distribution chains are beginning to require GAPs- and GHPs-certified products from their producers.
+Also, several major food distribution chains are beginning to require GAP- and GHP-certified products from their producers.
 These programs set standards for worker hygiene, use of manure, and water supply quality.

-These handling practices require an inspection from your state Department of Agriculture and there are fees associated with the inspection.
-Prior to an inspection, you will need to develop and implement a food safety plan and designate a member of your team to oversee this plan.
+These practices require an inspection from a designated third party and there are fees associated with the inspection.
+Prior to an inspection, you will need to develop and implement a food safety plan and designate someone in your operation to oversee this plan.
 You will need to have any water supply used by your workers or for crop irrigation and pesticide application checked at least twice each year.
-An extensive checklist published by the USDA Agricultural Marketing Service provides a good starting point for determining what may be needed at your operation.
-For more information about GAPs and GHPs, contact your local extension office or your Department of Agriculture.
+A checklist of the questions to be asked during the inspection can be found at the USDA Agricultural Marketing Service's GAP and GHP Audit webpage.
+For more information about GAP and GHP, contact your local extension office or your state’s Department of Agriculture.

 Included in this publication is a sample fresh-market cucumber production budget.
 This budget utilizes custom hire for most of the field work, which could be more economical for a smaller acreage.
 Farmers who have their own equipment should substitute their costs for the custom hire.
 The budget summarizes the receipts, costs, and net returns of a cucumber enterprise.
 This sample budget should help ensure that all costs and receipts are included in your calculations.

 Costs and returns are often difficult to estimate in budget preparation because they are numerous and variable.
-Therefore, you should think of this budget as an approximation and make appropriate adjustments in the "Your Estimate" column to reflect your specific production and resource situation.
-These budgets are developed for one acre; however, your scale of production should be based on market considerations.
-More information on the use of crop budgets can be found in Enterprise Budget Analysis.
+Therefore, you should think of this budget as an approximation and make appropriate adjustments in the “Your Estimate” column to reflect your specific production and resource situation.
+This budget is developed for one acre; however, your scale of production should be based on market considerations.
+More information on the use of crop budgets can be found in “Agricultural Alternatives: Budgeting for Agricultural Decision Making.”